John Tukey: Contributions to other fields

+During the 1970s and early 1980s, Tukey played a key role in the design and conduct of the National Assessment of Educational Progress.

+Coining neologisms

-While working with John von Neumann on early computer designs, Tukey introduced the word "bit" as a portmanteau of "binary digit".
-The term "bit" was first used in an article by Claude Shannon in 1948.
+While working with John von Neumann on early computer designs, Tukey introduced the word bit as a portmanteau of binary digit.
+The term bit was first used in an article by Claude Shannon in 1948.

+Tukey is also credited with the first use of the word software to describe computer programs in a 1958 article in American Mathematical Monthly.